8 CRR-NY 155.4NY-CRR

-To insure that all occupied school facilities are properly maintained and preserved and provide a suitable educational setting, the board of education of each school district or board of cooperative educational services (BOCES) shall cause such facilities owned, operated or leased by the district to be assessed in accordance with sections 409-d and 409-e of the Education Law and this section, and, where applicable, section 807-a of the Education Law and section 155.8 of this Part.
-Buildings shall be assessed by a building condition survey conducted once every five years, an annual fire safety inspection conducted pursuant to section 807-a of the Education Law and section 155.8 of this Part or pursuant to local law or codes, and an annual visual inspection conducted in years 2020 and 2022 to the extent required in paragraph (2) of this subdivision.
+To ensure that all occupied public school buildings are properly maintained and preserved and provide a suitable educational setting, the board of education of each school district or board of cooperative educational services (BOCES) shall cause such facilities owned, operated or leased by the school district or BOCES to be assessed in accordance with sections 409-d and 409-e of the Education Law and this section, and, where applicable, section 807-a of the Education Law and section 155.8 of this Part.
+Buildings shall be assessed by a building condition survey conducted once every five years, an annual fire safety inspection conducted pursuant to section 807-a of the Education Law and section 155.8 of this Part or pursuant to local law or codes, and a visual inspection conducted in years 2020 and 2022 to the extent required in paragraph (2) of this subdivision.
 The commissioner may require additional visual inspections as deemed necessary to maintain the safety of public school buildings and the welfare of the occupants.

 (i) The physical inspections required to complete the survey shall be conducted by a team that includes at least one licensed architect or engineer.
 The Commissioner of Education shall prescribe the format required to complete the survey.

 (ii) The survey shall include, but not be limited to list of all program spaces and an inspection of the following building system components for evidence of movement, deterioration, structural failure, probable useful life, need for repair and maintenance and need for replacement:

 (a) the building site, including utilities, paving, playgrounds, and play fields;

 (c) exterior elements of the building, including walls, doors, windows, fire escapes;